AmirhosseinHonardoust/Fake-News-Detector/README.md

 ## License

-This project is intended for educational and portfolio purposes.
+This project is intended for educational, research, and portfolio purposes.

 If you use or modify this project, please keep the responsible-use notes and limitations clear.